132 Country Boy Names - Baby Chick

 32. Zac — The leader and cofounder of the country group Zac Brown Band is, of course, Zac Brown.

-15 Southern Boy Names From TV
+15 Country Boy Names Inspired by Southern TV Characters

 1. Avery — Jonathan Jackson played the character Avery Barkley in the country music drama “Nashville.”